awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* boolean
-- *Default:* false
+- *Default:* False

-Whether this bucket should have transfer acceleration turned on or not.
+Whether this S3 Bucket should have transfer acceleration turned on or not.

 ---